StevenKourani/StevenKourani/README.md

 # 💫 About Me:
-👋 Hi, I’m Steven Kourani<br>🌱 I’m currently a Student at Iniversity of California Irvine <br>💞️ I’m working towards my Masters's in Computer Engineering
+👋 Hi, I’m Steven Kourani<br>🌱 I’m currently a Student at the University of California Irvine <br>💞️ I’m working towards my Masters's in Computer Engineering

 ## 🌐 Socials: